Back to The Equimeta Deal Room

 6. Document the agreed terms before money moves

-Price, included tack, transport responsibility, contingencies (PPE outcome, soundness window), and refund terms — agreed in writing inside the Deal Room before payment is initiated.
+Price, included tack, transport responsibility, contingencies (PPE outcome, soundness window), and refund terms — agreed in writing inside the Deal Room and e-signed on the purchase agreement before payment is initiated.
 Verbal agreements with strangers do not survive contact with a problem.

-7. Pay through a held-funds flow, not a wire
+8. Pay through the Deal Room, not a wire

 When the horse arrives, inspect for any condition changes since the PPE — new lameness, weight loss, injuries, behavioural shifts.
 Confirm receipt only when the horse matches what you agreed to buy.
-The held-funds window is the right time to flag a discrepancy, not after release.
+The document-exchange milestone in the Deal Room is the right time to flag a discrepancy in writing, not in a text the next day.

 What buyers ask about running a pre-purchase checklist.

-- Common practice is 5–10 business days from the agreed deal terms to the PPE results, depending on vet availability and travel.
-Build the window into the Deal Room agreement so the held funds and the inspection timing are aligned — there is no reason to start the held-funds timer until the PPE is scheduled.
+Common practice is 5–10 business days from the agreed deal terms to the PPE results, depending on vet availability and travel.
+Build the window into the Deal Room agreement so the inspection timing is documented in writing alongside the agreed price — there is no reason to initiate payment in the Deal Room until the PPE is scheduled.

-- Yes.
+Yes.
 The checklist is editorial — there is no platform lock-in.
-If the seller is willing to move the sale into a Deal Room (so the held-funds payment and PPE contingency are enforceable), open one.
+If the seller is willing to move the sale into a Deal Room (so the agreed terms, signed agreement, and Stripe-processed payment all live on one record), open one.
 If they refuse, that is one of the red flags above.

 Run the checks.
 Then run the sale through the Deal Room.

 The checklist is the work you do before money moves.
-The Deal Room is where you keep the agreed terms documented, the PPE contingency enforceable, and the funds held until the horse arrives as agreed.
+The Deal Room is where you keep the agreed terms documented, the PPE contingency tied to a signed agreement, and the payment milestone recorded on the same record as the deal terms.